Understanding pet insurance renewal: key terms and tips

 Tips for straightforward renewal

-Review your policy as soon as you get your renewal notice – don’t leave it until the last minute.
+1. Review your plan as soon as you get your renewal notice – don’t leave it until the last minute.

-Update your information –check that all the details in your policy are up to date, including any new health conditions or your address if you’ve moved house.
+2. Update your information –check that all the details in your plan are up to date, including any new health conditions or your address if you’ve moved house.

-Compare and contrast – look at other policies on the market to make sure you’re still getting the best deal for your needs.
+3. Compare and contrast – look at other plans on the market to make sure you’re still getting the best deal for your needs.
 If you’re tempted to switch, just make sure you’ve thought about how that will affect cover for pre-existing conditions.

-Consider changing policy types – If your pet’s needs have changed you might want to consider asking your insurer if you can switch to a different policy that better suits your needs.
+4. Consider changing plan types – If your pet’s needs have changed you might want to consider asking your insurer if you can switch to a different plan that better suits your needs.
 For example, one with a lower or higher vet fee limit.

-Check for discounts – are you making the most of your insurer’s offers?
-For example, at ManyPets we have a multi-pet discount if you have two or more cats and dogs and our MoneyBack option refunds 20% of your premium if you don’t need to make a claim by your next renewal.
+5. Check for discounts – are you making the most of your insurer’s offers?
+For example, at ManyPets, we have a multi-pet discount if you have two or more cats and dogs, and our MoneyBack option could allow you to get 20% of your premium back if you haven't needed to make a claim in your policy year.
+MoneyBack is available on most of our plans.

 How to switch to us